 Drug Diversion Programs

 For some offenders, especially first-timers caught with small amounts, alternatives to criminal penalties exist.
-The Magistrates Early Referral Into Treatment (MERIT) program, for example, allows eligible defendants to address their drug problems as part of the bail process.
-You may be eligible for MERIT if you are appearing in the Local Court with charges, aren’t charged with sexual offences, and are 18 years or over.
+The Magistrates Early Referral Into Treatment (MERIT) program allows eligible defendants to address their drug problems as part of the bail process.
+Completing this program demonstrates rehabilitation to the Magistrate, which can lead to a non-conviction order.

 What to Do Immediately After Being Caught with Drugs